-In casual American English, "I'll call you back in a few minutes" sounds like "ahyl KAHL yuh BAK ihn uh FYOO MIH-nuhts".
-Three things happen here, and the headline one is the Consonant-to-Vowel Linking: the consonant links forward into the next vowel without a pause.
+Americans pronounce "I'll call you back in a few minutes" as "ahyl KAHL yuh BAK ihn uh FYOO MIH-nuhts" in casual speech.
+Three things bend the textbook pronunciation.
+The headline is the Consonant-to-Vowel Linking — the consonant links forward into the next vowel without a pause.
+You'll hear it on back and again on in — what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.